ai-cfia/dev-rel-docs/adr/008-naming-convention.md

   accessed or manipulated via CLI.
 - Existing resources that do not conform to these conventions should be refactored to match them.
+- Ensure that the names chosen align with the intended purpose or usage of the resource.

 ## Alternatives Considered